tony-framework/TonY/README.md

 ### Use a zipped Python Virtual Environment

-The difference between this approach and the one with docker is
+The difference between this approach and the one with Docker is
-- You don't need to set up your Hadoop cluster with docker support.
+- You don't need to set up your Hadoop cluster with Docker support.
-- There is no requirement on docker image registry.
+- There is no requirement on Docker image registry.

 As you know, nothing comes for free.
-If you don't want to bother setting your cluster with docker support, you'd need to prepare a zipped virtual environment for your job and your cluster should have the same OS version as the computer which builds the virtual environment.
+If you don't want to bother setting your cluster with Docker support, you'd need to prepare a zipped virtual environment for your job and your cluster should have the same OS version as the computer which builds the virtual environment.

 #### Python virtual environment in a zip